NeuroTechX/ntx_slack_archive/eegdata.md

  >but if you want to do subject identification from EEG, best would be to have different sessions in training and test

+11/21/2017 1:23 PM

+ **alexandre.barachant** :

+ >in this case, you can use <http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GroupShuffleSplit.html#sklearn.model_selection.GroupShuffleSplit>